Safety and Travel Features in Uzbekistan

 The complex was built in the 18th century and is considered one of the few mausoleums that survived the constant earthquakes that regularly permeate the Ferghana Valley.

-A very interesting legend is associated with the complex.
-Once upon a time, the holy saint, one of the companions of Islam and the prophet Muhmamad Siddiq, lived on this land.
+A very interesting legend is associated with this complex.
+According to the legend, this land was once home to a holy pir, one of the companions of Islam and the Prophet Muhammad (peace be upon him) - Pir-Siddiq.

 Once, the holy Pir Siddiq, hiding from the pagans, hid in one of the caves, and pigeons lived around.
 The birds, sensing that blood might be spilled here, built their nests near the cave and sealed up the entrance with them.
 The pursuers, having reached the cave and seen the pigeons sitting quietly in their nests, passed by, thinking that there could not be a person hiding here, otherwise the birds would have shown concern.
 Thus, the pigeons saved the saint, and, probably, that is why the local population honors pigeons, and the mausoleum was popularly called Pigeon Mausoleum.